mcagricaliskan/turkish-news-classification-with-api/README.md

 Hello Everyone,

-I create this project just for fun and learning purposes
+I create this project for fun and learning purposes

 # Summary and steps: